One Newark Center in Newark — Courtesy: JLL

 By Joshua Burd

-Like those buildings, One Newark Center boasts proximity to the train station and access to NJ Transit, PATH and Amtrak service to New York and points along the Northeast Corridor, as well as access to the Newark light rail system.
+One Newark Center, which was built in 1992, is just one block from Military Park and one block from Newark Penn Station, JLL said.
+The building’s proximity to the train station provides tenants with NJ Transit, PATH and Amtrak service to New York and points along the Northeast Corridor, as well as access to the Newark Light Rail system.